stalwartlabs/website/docs/auth/oauth/client-registration.md

 Once dynamic client registration is enabled and a client registers successfully, Stalwart Mail Server stores the client’s information in its directory as an [OAuth Client principal](/docs/auth/principals/oauth-client).
 This stored information includes the client ID, redirect URIs, and other metadata related to the client's access to the OAuth system.
 The server maintains a detailed record of all registered clients, enabling administrators to manage client credentials, access permissions, and general configurations.

 Administrators can modify or remove these registered clients using either the [Webadmin](/docs/management/webadmin/overview) or [REST API](/docs/api/management/overview).

+## Webadmin Client

+The Stalwart [Webadmin](/docs/management/webadmin/overview) interface, which also includes a [Self-Service Portal](/docs/management/webadmin/selfservice) for user management, relies on OAuth to authenticate users.
+If the option to require client registration (`oauth.client-registration.require = true`) is enabled, the Webadmin interface will stop functioning unless it is registered as an OAuth client, because its default client ID (`webadmin`) won't be automatically registered.

+### Manual Registration

+To ensure continued access to the Webadmin interface after enabling client registration, it is necessary to manually register the Webadmin as an OAuth client with the following settings:

+- **Client ID**: `webadmin`
+- **Redirect URI**: `stalwart://auth`

+By registering the Webadmin client, administrators and users can continue to access the Webadmin and Self-Service Portal without interruption.

+### Alternative Solution

+If administrators do not wish to register the Webadmin as an OAuth client, there is an alternative solution: granting the `oauth-client-override` [permission](/docs/auth/authorization/permissions) to administrator accounts.
+This permission allows administrators to bypass the client registration requirement and use any client ID when authenticating.
+This option provides flexibility for administrators while maintaining the requirement for client registration for other clients.

+It is important to note that the `oauth-client-override` permission **should not be granted to regular user accounts**, as it effectively defeats the purpose of requiring client registration.
+This permission should be reserved exclusively for administrators who need to manage the system or troubleshoot issues.